 Refers to documents, usually articles, which are available in full to members of a library or through Interlibrary Loan.

-A library’s holdings contains its collection.
+A library’s holdings contain its collection.
 It will have all bibliographic records for things within that library.
 OCLC WorldCat Holdings are holdings made publicly searchable and interoperable through OCLC WorldCat.
 By searching here, you can discover what other libraries have.
-OCLC Local holdings contains information and details about your own institution’s library as well as your Interlibrary Loan policies.
+OCLC Local holdings contain information and details about your own institution’s library as well as your Interlibrary Loan policies.

 Your library may have elected to have OCLC or Atlas Systems host your server.
 If so, your server’s maintenance, backups, and security are managed by these teams.
 A hosted server is one which is managed & maintained by another entity, This service is provided by OCLC for ILLiad installations and by Atlas for Ares and Aeon.